remziatay/circle-context-menu/README.md

 # Circle Context Menu

-Circle context menu is a library to have a custom interactive circle right click menu on websites.
+Circle context menu is a library to have a custom interactive circle right click menu on elements.

 ### Usage